Matheus Alexandre

-Matheus Alexandre Anastácio de Souza (born 7 April 1999), known as Matheus Alexandre, is a Brazilian footballer who plays for Sport Recife.
+Matheus Alexandre Anastácio de Souza (born 7 April 1999), known as Matheus Alexandre, is a Brazilian footballer who plays for Remo, on loan from Sport Recife.
 Mainly a right-back, he also can play as a defensive midfielder.

 Career

 Early career

 Born in Marília, São Paulo, Matheus Alexandre began his career with hometown side Marília AC.
 After impressing in the 2018 Copa São Paulo de Futebol Júnior, he was promoted to the first team, and made his senior debut on 17 January of that year, coming on as a second-half substitute in a 2–2 Campeonato Paulista Série A3 home draw against Barretos.

 Regularly used as a defensive midfielder as the club suffered relegation, Matheus Alexandre moved to Ponte Preta shortly after, returning to youth football.

 Corinthians and loans

 On 17 April 2019, after three first-team matches with Ponte, Matheus Alexandre was transferred to Corinthians for a rumoured fee of R$ 800,000; he remained on loan at Ponte Preta until the end of the year.
 On 20 December, despite being rarely used, his loan was renewed for a further year.

 Matheus Alexandre featured in just one match for Ponte during the 2020 season, before being assigned to an under-23 squad for the year's Copa Paulista in October.
 On 4 January 2021, he moved to Inter de Limeira also in a temporary deal.

 Regularly used in the 2021 Campeonato Paulista, Matheus Alexandre missed the quarterfinals match after not being allowed to play against his parent club.
 He returned to Timão in June of that year, but failed to make an appearance for the club before moving out on loan to Coritiba on 23 September.

 Despite acting mainly as a backup to Natanael, Matheus Alexandre's loan was extended for a further year in December 2021.
 He then became a starter during part of the 2022 campaign, but left in November after his loan was about to expire.